Check the background of investment professionals associated with this site on FINRA'S BrokerCheck.

 No matter what you decide, keep in mind we've developed an online tax center to assist you with doing your taxes.
 Check it out here and find out how you can get $20 off TurboTax!

 *Securities and Advisory Services offered through LPL Financial, a Registered Investment Advisor, Member FINRA/SIPC.
 Insurance Products offered through LPL Financial or its licensed affiliates.
-BECU and BECU Investment Services is not a registered broker/dealer and has a brokerage affiliate arrangement with LPL Financial.
+BECU and BECU Investment Services are not registered broker/dealers and are not affiliated with LPL Financial.
 Investments are:

 |Not NCUA Insured||Not Credit Union Guaranteed||Not Obligations of BECU||May Lose Value|